 The Bowen and Landsgraf decisions were cited as controlling authority in a recent California Court of Appeal case reviewing actions by the Department of Social Services in response to a statutory mandate to collect over-issuances of food stamps stemming from administrative error.
 Aktar v.
-Anderson, 58 Cal.App.4th 1166, 1179-80 (1997).
+Anderson (1997) 58 Cal.App.4th 1166, 1179-80.
 The Court of Appeal granted, in part, a petition to enjoin voluntary collection of such over-issuances, to the extent such collection was pursued on a retroactive basis.
 Id. at 1181-84.

 No retroactive intention is evidenced in Section 80110.
-The date of final action by the Commission is the proper reference point because the act of suspending direct access is legislative in character.
-See Wise v.
+The date of final action by the Commission is the proper reference point because the act of suspending direct access “establishes rules affecting an entire industry” and thus is legislative in character.
+Pub.
+Util.
+Code § 1701.1(e)(1); See Wise v.
 Pacific Gas & Elec.
 Co., 91 Cal.
 Rptr 2d 479, 487 (Cal.
 Ct.
 App.
 1999) (“[T]he PUC is not an ordinary administrative agency, but a constitutional body with broad legislative and juridical powers.”).
 As legislative actions by the Commission necessarily look to the future, the July 1 suspension is an improper retroactive action.
 See Pacific Tel. & Tel.
 Co. v.
 Public Utils.
-Comm’n, 62 Cal.2d 634, 655 (1965) (noting that actions that are legislative in character, such as ratemaking, look to the future).
+Comm’n (1965) 62 Cal.2d 634, 655 (noting that actions that are legislative in character, such as ratemaking, look to the future).

 The Commission Acted Contrary To law And In Excess Of Its Authority.